 - You cannot get more than one virtual boarding pass for Star Wars: Rise of the Resistance per day.

-- If your Boarding Group number is low, be sure to have your push notifications on and keep an eye on the app in case you are assigned a one-hour return window and need to jump to the queue quickly.
+- Be sure to have your push notifications on and keep an eye on the app, as you only have a one-hour return window and may need to jump to the queue quickly.

 - Take advantage of any low wait times for other attractions in the park first before more crowds show up later in the day.

-Will you be up bright and early to join a Boarding Group for Star Wars: Rise of the Resistance?
+Are you ready to join a Boarding Group for Star Wars: Rise of the Resistance?
 Do you have any other questions about the virtual queue system?
 Share in the comments below.